Home of the Two-Time USA Hockey National Champions

 Newly invigorated with this last period’s comeback, the Metros are a new team and the Eagles aren’t…they take another

-penalty and halfway into the overtime the Metros make them pay when Tegan Domeman grabs his second goal of
+penalty and halfway into the overtime, and the Metros make them pay.
+Tegan Domeman grabs his second goal of

-the day, giving the Metros an unbelievable come-from-behind overtime win, sending them to the semi-finals.
+the day, giving the Metros an unbelievable, come-from-behind overtime win, sending them to the semi-finals.
+Cam

 Saturday, March 29th